nworb999/reality-agents/README.md

 After cloning the repository, you need to set up the project environment using Poetry.
 If you haven't already installed Poetry, you can find installation instructions on the [Poetry website](https://python-poetry.org/docs/).

 If you're connecting to a local LLM with ollama, you also need to run `ollama serve` in the imagination server (or wherever ollama is hosted) to launch the instance.
+- update -- this might not be necessary anymore

  ```bash
  poetry install